-- The vision of the City for development will be impaired because of the absence of land.
-Lands onshore are not easy to consolidate into a single area for development. - The City will lose the opportunity to have developed land at no cost.
-It will therefore have to find land onshore and pay from its financial resources. - Taxes to be paid during the reclamation works will be denied the City. - The economic benefits during the operations phase including employment and livelihood opportunities will be lost. - The ever-increasing problem of congestion in the City will not be adequately addressed.
+- The vision of the Province of Cavite for development will be impaired because of the absence of land.
+Lands onshore are not easy to consolidate into a single area for development. - The Province of Cavite will lose the opportunity to have developed land at no cost.
+It will therefore have to find land onshore and pay from its financial resources. - Taxes to be paid during the reclamation works will be denied the Province of Cavite. - The economic benefits during the operations phase including employment and livelihood opportunities will be lost.